ad-gialluisi/uni-webdev/README.md

 - *all*: runs all the targets listed earlier in the following order: *stop*, *rm*, *build*, *run*;

+To see and interact with the website, open a browser and visit [http://localhost"](http://localhost).\
-The docker project sets some sample contents; There are two available users:
+Please note that the project sets some "sample contents", these provide the following users:

 - `adgialluisi` with password `adgialluisi`;
 - `jules` with password `julesjules`;